-As at May 5, 2019, the Corporation leased 21 stores, five warehouses and its head office from entities controlled by the Rossy family pursuant to long-term lease agreements.
+As at November 3, 2019, the Corporation leased 19 stores, five warehouses and its head office from entities controlled by the Rossy family pursuant to long-term lease agreements.
 Rental payments associated with these related-party leases are measured at cost, which equals fair value, being the amount of consideration established at market terms.

-As at May 5, 2019, the outstanding balance of lease liabilities owed to entities controlled by the Rossy family totalled \$59.1 million (February 3, 2019 - \$62.0 million).
+As at November 3, 2019, the outstanding balance of lease liabilities owed to entities controlled by the Rossy family totalled \$54.7 million (February 3, 2019 - \$62.0 million).

-Rental expenses charged by entities controlled by the Rossy family but not included in lease liabilities totalled \$2.1 million for the 13-week period ended May 5, 2019 (April 29, 2018 - \$2.1 million, which amount includes charges related to the distribution centre until February 21, 2018, the date on which it was acquired by the Corporation).
+Rental expenses charged by entities controlled by the Rossy family but not included in lease liabilities totalled \$1.5 million and \$5.3 million for the 13-week and 39-week periods ended November 3, 2019, respectively (13-week and 39-week periods ended October 28, 2018 - \$1.5 million and \$5.2 million, respectively, the latter amount including charges related to the distribution centre until February 21, 2018, the date on which it was acquired by the Corporation).